Gary Lineker apology on Instagram post: ‘That image does not reflect my views’

 Lineker was temporarily suspended from the BBC in March 2023 after an impartiality row over comments he made criticising the then-government’s new asylum policy.

-Last November Lineker announced he would be stepping down from presenting Match Of The Day, but will still host World Cup and FA Cup coverage.
+Last November Lineker announced he would be stepping down from presenting Match of the Day at the end of the season, but will still host World Cup and FA Cup coverage.

 He is the co-founder of Goalhanger Podcasts, makers of the popular The Rest Is History series and its spin-offs about politics, football, entertainment and money.